Updated: May 4, 2026

 Photo by Gordon Cowie on Unsplash

-Short-form video platforms like TikTok, Instagram Reels, and YouTube Shorts have created even more opportunities for music promotion.
+Short-form video platforms like TikTok, Instagram Reels, and YouTube Shorts have created even more opportunities for music promo.
 84% of the songs that reached the Billboard Global 200 in 2024 went viral on TikTok first.

 Planning Your Music Video